-Within the context of SfaxForward, MSH-ULB will oversee in particular those aspects of the project concerned with “Heritage and Technologies” (see WP1).
+Within the context of SfaxForward, MSH-ULB will oversee in particular those aspects of the project concerned with “Heritage and Technologies” (Work Package "Collaborative Workshops").
 The centre will notably share and exploit its expertise vis-à-vis virtual 3D imagery (panorama.ulb.ac.be), a competence at the heart of interdisciplinary and participatory Heritage sciences.
 The diversity of its members’ competences and skills will also allow MSH-ULB to participate in other aspects of the project.
-Finally, the centre will contribute to capacity-building in the field of European Project Management, by co-training the research manager appointed by its Tunisian counterpart.
+The MSH-ULB will coordinate communication and dissemination activities, as well as contributing to capacity-building in the field of European Project Management, by co-training the research manager appointed by its Tunisian counterpart.

 Involved Research Units

 CReA-Heritage federates all the research programmes of the Université libre de Bruxelles in the fields of archaeology and heritage, both in Belgium and abroad.
 It ensures the practical training of students in field archaeology and is the privileged interlocutor of the public authorities in charge of heritage.

 The Observatory of Arab and Muslim Worlds (OMAM) is a transdisciplinary study entity that is part of the Maison des Sciences Humaines.
 OMAM's mission is research training, reception and dissemination of knowledge.
 The fields of this entity cover a vast geographical area, ranging from the Mediterranean Maghreb to the Mashreq (including Turkey and Israel), Muslim sub-Saharan Africa (notably Sudan, Chad, Mali and Mauritania) and the Persian Gulf (Iran and the Gulf Monarchies).